 - Any business or school located within Douglas County

 - Active military personnel

 (City of Omaha residents by virtue of Chapter 14, Omaha Municipal Code; Douglas County residents by virtue of Interlocal Cooperative Agreement--City of Omaha/Omaha Library Board/Douglas County, approved March, 1997; Lincoln City Libraries, approved April, 21, 1990)

-For privileges to checkout physical materials, the applicant must be present and provide photo identification and proof of residence or property owned.
+For privileges to checkout physical materials, the patron must be present and provide photo identification and proof of Douglas County (not just Omaha, NE) residence or property owned.
 Active military personnel must provide active military identification.
+A parent or guardian of a child under the age of 18 must provide evidence of a valid address (unless the child has their own proof of address).
 Businesses and schools must provide an official written request from the business owner or school principal.

 Lost or Stolen Library Cards

-Lost or stolen library cards must be reported immediately in person or by telephone to prevent unauthorized use or access.
-Patrons are responsible for all use of their library cards and all items checked out on their account.
-Lost or stolen library cards can be replaced with photo identification at any Omaha Public Library location.
-A patron is allowed free replacements.
+To prevent unauthorized use or access, lost or stolen library cards must be reported immediately in person or by telephone.
+Patrons are responsible for any use of their library cards and all items checked out on their account.
+Lost or stolen library cards can be replaced with photo identification at any OPL location.
+A patron is allowed free replacement cards.

 Non-Douglas County residents